rhan9/nba_player_shotchart/README.md

-# nba_player_shotchart
-* Contains files for final project in Data 440 - Spatial Data Discovery
-* A more aesthtically pleasing view of the project can be found on the classes project [website](https://spatial-data-discovery.github.io/project-rhan9.html)

 ## README
-* Updated: 5/07/2020
+* Updated: 11/03/2020
 * Name: Ryan Han
 * Github: rhan9
 * Class: Data 440 - Spatial Data Discovery
 * Topic: Final Project
+* Contains files for final project in Data 440 - Spatial Data Discovery
+* A more aesthtically pleasing view of the project can be found on the classes project [website](https://spatial-data-discovery.github.io/project-rhan9.html)

 ### Files